 Once you have expectations that high - it’s no wonder the criticisms soon follow.
 You may be the “savior” generation, but for right now, all you can be is young, appropriately concerned about your own self-interests, and prone to the same mistakes we all have made.
 And for some reason, we now lack the tolerance for it.
 We instead channel our inner Clint Eastwood and mutter "these kids today" under our breath.

-I hate to say it - but I feel like we’re already looking past your generation to the next one; the one that is presently preoccupied with matchbox cars and squinkies.
+I hate to say it - but I feel like we’re already looking past your generation to the next one; the one that is presently preoccupied with matchbox cars and rainbow looms.
 Maybe they are the ones who will bring about a renaissance of inventions and ideas that will make our world better.
 Maybe they will finally be the ones to save our public schools.
-Maybe they will be the ones who stop tolerating rap lyrics, websites, or celebrities that degrade women.
+Maybe they will be the ones who can lead our society towards more equality.

 We need to solve chronic poverty.
 We need to defend civil rights.
 We need to extend a helping hand.
 We need to learn to be neighborly again.
 There are so many things we need to do, and it seems like people have already given up on your generation.
 They feel you’ll be too busy updating your Facebook status to give a damn.